vollborn/laravel-request-cast/README.md

 ```

 **Please note:**
 <br />Casted values can be null.
-For example: if you cast to a boolean, the value can be *true*, *false* OR *null*.
+For example: If you cast to a boolean, the value can be *true*, *false* OR *null*.
 <br />This is supposed to be like that.
 If the value is null, your validation / rules will check if it is valid or not.

 ## Examples

 Here are some example requests using casts.
-Feel free to copy and try it out!
+Feel free to copy them and try it out!

 ### Using a parent class